B1 Business Preliminary (BEC Preliminary)

 Reading Part Three – 5 points

-You have eight graphs or charts and 5 sentences describing a graph or chart.
+You have eight graphs or charts and five sentences describing a graph or chart.
 You have to match the five sentences to the correct graph or chart.
 You will receive one point for each correct answer.

 This looks similar to part 2, with the same structure of 5 sentences and 8 options.
 However, because you have a graph or chart, it is useful to understand the context before you read the sentences.
 Look at the general description of the graphs in the question.
 This is usually the first line.

 - Then read the words on the horizontal and vertical side of the graph.
 It is not necessary to look at the details at this stage.
 You want to be able to understand what ALL the graph is showing.

 - If there is a key make sure you understand it.
 I have regularly had students who made mistakes because they misunderstood the key, not the English!
 In Part 3 you can lose points if you choose the wrong part of the graph.

 Next, read the sentences.
 They are long sentences with two parts, and they describe the change or movement of the graph.
 You need to find information on the graph or chart where two parts match the sentence.
 One is not enough.